mara-nel/mara-nel.github.io/tutoring.md

 For the past 7 years I have been tutoring students in college mathematics.
 As a tutor I value patience, flexibility, and respect for every background.
 I charge a flat rate of 15 dollars per half hour.
-If interested contact Wes at wlnelson@ncsu.edu.
+If interested contact Wyn at wlnelson@ncsu.edu.